Beyoncé Makes Sizzling Stage Comeback With Coachella 2018 Performance

 She's back!

 Beyoncé took the stage on Saturday for her long-anticipated performance at Coachella 2018, following her cancellation of her headlining set at the annual music festival last year due to her pregnancy with her twins.
+It's quite the historic night, as her show-stopping performance marks the first time that a black woman has headlined the music festival.

+The set was packed with costumes by Balmain's Olivier Rousting, an army of dancers and special guests like husband Jay-Z and Destiny's Child, who performed hits, including "Say My Name and "Soldier."
+Bey's sister Solange even came out to dance alongside the Grammy winner.

-But that's not all, it's been confirmed that Bey will be joined fellow Destiny's Child stars Kelly Rowland and Michelle Williams for a throwback moment.
-Beyoncé has become the first black woman to headline the music festival.
+Earlier in the night, it was confirmed that Bey would be joined fellow Destiny's Child stars Kelly Rowland and Michelle Williams for a throwback moment.

+At the top of her set, which begun past 11 p.m., the chart-topping singer appeared onstage with over 200 backup dancers and a marching band, who appeared throughout the high-octane performance.

-The chart-topping singer first appeared onstage with a slew of backup dancers and an elaborate leotard, cape and headdress created by Olivier Rousteing of Balmain.
-She opened the set by asking the excited crowd, "Y'all ready Coachella?" and then broke into her hit "Crazy in Love."
+The superstar dazzled the crowd in an elaborate leotard, cape and headdress created by Rousteing.
+The 36-year-old opened the set by asking the excited crowd, "Y'all ready Coachella?" and then broke into hits "Crazy in Love."

 After rocking her Egyptian-inspired ensemble, the mother of three quickly changed into a yellow sweatshirt, jean shorts and glittering boots, which was also custom-made by Rousting, and broke into "Formation."

+Over an hour into the headlining performance, Jay surprised the audience at Empire Polo Field when he took to the stage for their duet "Deja Vu."

+Towards the end of the show she was joined by Rowland and Williams in military-inspired numbers.

-Minutes before hitting the stage, the superstar singer hit up her Instagram to post pictures of her on stage in her elaborate costumes.
+Minutes before hitting the stage, the singer hit up her Instagram to post pictures of her in her elaborate costumes.

-According to Vogue, the designer also dressed the queen's 200-plus dancers, as well as Rowland and Williams, who are set to reunite with Beyoncé for the Destiny's Child throwback moment.
+According to Vogue, Rousteing also dressed the queen's 200-plus dancers, as well as Rowland and Williams, who lit the night on fire with their Destiny's Child throwback moment.

+Right before the final song, "Love on Top," Bey thanked the crowd for being there and explained: "I was supposed to perform at Coachella before but I ended up getting pregnant...thank God."

-For months, there were rumors that she and the Destiny's Child members would have a group reunion onstage at Coachella—and lucky for everyone, that's turning out to be true.
+For months, there were rumors that she and the Destiny's Child members would have a group reunion onstage at Coachella—and lucky for everyone, that rumor was true!

 The girl group last reunited on stage at the 2015 Stellar Gospel Music Awards.
 Two years prior, Rowland and Williams joined Beyonce for her Super Bowl 2013 halftime show.